qpfiffer/qpfiffer.com/wiki/mr2.markdown

 - X Remove the Intake manifold (the T-VIS thing)
 - X Exhaust piping, muffler, cat (if you have one), etc
 - x Remove v-belt and alternator
-- Exhaust manifold
+- X Exhaust manifold
-- Remove clutch hose
+- X Remove clutch hose
 - X Disconnect all coolant hoses from thermostat housing and cylinder head
 - X Disconnect shift (transmission) cables
-- Remove drive shafts
+- X Remove drive shafts
-- If I missed something you will notice it.
+- X If I missed something you will notice it.
 I repeat: Big Green Book.
 Do not start removing the engine untl you are 100% sure there is nothing in its way.
-- Unbolt engine mounts
+- X Unbolt engine mounts
-- Hoist engine so the chain hoist holds up all the weight
+- X Hoist engine so the chain hoist holds up all the weight
-- Drop engine
+- X Drop engine

 ## Expenses (so far)